rezaEbrahimi94/MiniCrm/README.md

 1. set up a database and update the .env file
 2. cd to the root of the app
 3. run composer install
+4. run php artisan key:generate
-4. run php artisan migrate
+5. run php artisan migrate
-5. run php artisan queue:work
+6. run php artisan queue:work
-6. run php artisan db:seed
+7. run php artisan db:seed
     this command will make a user (email: "admin@admin.com" password: "password") to login into the admin panel and also some company and employee records to test.
-7. php artisan serve
+8. php artisan serve

 Frontend: